matagus/django-generic-links/README.md

     )
 ```

-and syncronize your database!
+and then run the migrations!

-    # python manage.py syncdb
+    # python manage.py migrate

 Using django-generic-links models